The best lenses for the Sony A6700: discover my top choices for shooting both stills and video with this highly capable camera

 (Image credit: Gareth Bevan / Digital Camera World)

-I’ve been a fan Sony’s A6000 series of cameras since the original model was launched over a decade ago.
+I’ve been a fan Sony’s A6000-series of cameras since the original model was launched many years ago.
 The Sony A6700 is the best yet, currently the latest in a long line of A6000-series cameras from Sony.
 I’d say that it’s Sony's top APS-C mirrorless model, taking over from the previous Sony A6600 and inheriting the 26MP sensor and plenty of advanced video features from the Sony FX30.

 Naturally, the Sony A6700 isn’t just a camera for video.
 I’ve found that it delivers excellent image quality for stills and boasts all the benefits of Sony’s advanced autofocus technology, complete with AI subject recognition and tracking.
 Another top feature of the A6700 is that it has in-body image stabilization, which can make all the difference between getting the shot or not, in handheld shooting.